 Their namesake Taco Patrón, with grilled shrimp and melted cheese is a must.
 They are known to have the best birria tacos San Francisco has to offer.
-So, another favorite is the quesabirria the cheesy beef Tijuana-style birria taco.
+So, another favorite is the quesabirria; the cheesy beef Tijuana-style birria taco with corn tortillas.
 Their beans are delicious and cooked with bacon, but they do offer a vegetarian option as well.

 Los Guisados Del Patrón

 From the owners of Tacos El Patron, is this wonderful new addition to the best tacos in San Francisco list!
 The menu at this Mission taco shop is centered on tacos de guisado, which are tacos topped with saucy stews and sauces.
 The menu offers 18+ different varieties every day.

 Top sellers are the pork chile verde and cochinita pibil (a traditional Mexican slow-roasted pork dish from the Yucatán Peninsula).
 They are also known for their vegetarian options.